mutable-learning/notes/pages/Support Vector Machine.md

 	- is the distance between the hyperplane and the closest data points of each class
 - tries to find the hyperplane that has the largest margin
 	- will result in the best possible generalization performance on unseen data
-- the geometric interpretation of applying SVM binary classification to one or two dimensional data is as follows:
+- the geometric interpretation of applying SVM binary classification to one or two dimensional data is as follows
+	- one dimension
-	- In one dimension, the SVM classifier is a line that separates the two classes of data.
-The line is chosen such that the distance between the line and the closest data points of each class is maximized.
+		- the SVM classifier is a **line** that separates the two classes of data
+		- the line is chosen such that the distance between the line and the closest data points of each class is maximized
+	- two dimensions
-	- In two dimensions, the SVM classifier is a plane that separates the two classes of data.
-The plane is chosen such that the distance between the plane and the closest data points of each class is maximized.
+		- the SVM classifier is a **plane** that separates the two classes of data
+		- the plane is chosen such that the distance between the plane and the closest data points of each class is maximized
 - the optimization objectives for training an SVM binary classifier are
 	- to maximize the ((6530fd93-3af6-420a-a14d-543c68201de5)) between the two classes
 		- the larger the margin, the better the generalization performance of the SVM classifier